Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Experiments

 \textbf{Quantitative Results} As a quantitative comparison, we provide the results of automatic metrics in Tab.~\ref{tab:main_quan_comp}.
 We also include the results of several additional baselines for more comprehensive evaluation.
-Our SFO demonstrates remarkable performance in terms of both subject fidelity and text alignment, even significantly outperforming our SFT-base model, OminiControl~\cite{ominicontrol}.
+Our method achieves consistently superior performance, outperforming both our SFT-base (OminiControl) and recent strong baselines in subject fidelity, while maintaining competitive text alignment, thus striking a balance across metrics, indicating a sweet spot by maintaining a balanced performance across all metrics.
 This verifies the necessity of incorporating negative targets and explicit negative signals to suppress undesirable features and enhance subject fidelity in zero-shot subject-driven TTI.
-Methods scoring highly on specific aspects often struggle to maintain comparable performance across other evaluation aspects—a trade-off clearly observed in the qualitative results of PatchDPO~\cite{patchdpo}.
-Our method, in contrast, finds a sweet spot by maintaining a balanced performance across all metrics.

-\textbf{Human Evaluation} To further demonstrate the superiority of SFO from a human perception perspective, we conduct a human evaluation as a pairwise comparison between our SFO and several strong baselines on the two key objectives of subject-driven TTI: subject fidelity and text alignment.
-For each aspect, participants are asked to choose the more preferred result between the outputs generated by the two models, and we include detailed information about the questionnaire in the Appendix.
+\textbf{Human Evaluation} To further demonstrate the superiority of SFO from a human perception perspective, we conduct a human evaluation as a pairwise comparison between our SFO and several strong baselines on two key objectives of subject-driven TTI: subject fidelity and text alignment.
+For each aspect, participants are asked to choose the preferred option between the outputs generated by the two models, and we include detailed information about the questionnaire in the Appendix.
 Using Amazon Mechanical Turk (AMT), we collect a total of $450$ responses from $150$ participants.
-The results are presented in Tab.~\ref{tab:user_study}.
-SFO is preferred over all baselines in both aspects ($p < 0.001$ in the Wilcoxon signed rank test), which is well-aligned with quantitative and qualitative comparisons.
+As presented in Tab.~\ref{tab:user_study}, SFO is preferred over all baselines in both aspects ($p < 10^{-5}$ in the Wilcoxon signed rank test), which is well-aligned with quantitative and qualitative comparisons.